stejackson94/static-site/wedding-site/README.md

 Once i had done this and registered my domain in CF, i could add a custom domain to CF pages, guide [here](https://developers.cloudflare.com/pages/configuration/custom-domains/).

+# Adding a project to CLoudflare

+I had to install npm which i did using the .tool-versions file in the root of the repo using ASDF.
+Then i ran `npm i -D wrangler@latest` to install wrangler.
+This installed it and then i ran `npx wrangler pages project create wedding` which created the project.
+This will be available at https://wedding-348.pages.dev/ before i add a custom domain to route it to https://hollyandste.wedding.